aiven/aiven-docs/docs/products/grafana.md

 ### Integrate with existing Aiven tools and data infrastructure

 Aiven for Grafana seamlessly integrates various services and your existing Aiven tools.
-You can easily set up your Aiven services as data sources for Grafana and monitor their health in real time.
+You can set up your Aiven services as data sources for Grafana and monitor their health in real time.
 This integration allows you to leverage the full potential of your data infrastructure, making it easier to manage and monitor.
 In addition to